From Sleep Staging to Spindle Detection: A Case Study on End-to-End Automated Sleep Analysis: Results

-To assess SUMOv2's level of agreement with other expert scorers, we analyzed the DREAMS dataset (sleep spindles from 8 subjects, annotated by two experts~\cite{Devuyst2005}), as well as the MODA dataset (artifact-free N2 sleep spindles from 180 subjects, annotated by 47 experts~\cite{Lacourse2020}).
-On the DREAMS dataset, SUMOv2 achieved IoU-F1 scores of $0.53$ and $0.76$ when evaluated against the first and second expert, respectively (see Fig.~\ref{fig:spindles}).
-On the subset of MODA data not used for developing SUMOv2, SUMOv2 attained an average IoU-F1 score of $0.72$ (SD = $0.08$, gray shaded area in Fig.~\ref{fig:spindles}) when evaluated against individual experts.
-For comparison, inter-rater agreement on MODA was lower, averaging an IoU-F1 score of $0.59$ (SD = $0.16$), and expert pair scores ranged from $0.50$ (first quartile) to $0.71$ (third quartile; see histogram in Fig.~\ref{fig:spindles} for the distribution of inter-rater agreement scores).
-Furthermore, when evaluated against MODA's consensus annotations---where spindles were only valid if identified independently by multiple experts---SUMOv2 achieved a very high agreement, with an IoU-F1 of $0.83$.
+The larger number of expert scorers in MODA allowed us to compare SUMOv2 to inter-rater agreement levels observed between expert pairs.
+On the MODA subset not used for developing SUMOv2, the model achieved an average IoU-F1 score of $0.72$ (SD = $0.08$, shaded area in Fig.~\ref{fig:spindles}) when evaluated against individual experts.
+On the same data, the average inter-rater agreement across expert pairs was lower, with a mean IoU-F1 of $0.59$ (SD = $0.16$), and expert pair scores ranging from $0.50$ (first quartile) to $0.71$ (third quartile; see histogram in Fig.~\ref{fig:spindles}).
+Furthermore, when evaluated against MODA's consensus annotations---where spindles were only valid if identified independently by multiple experts---SUMOv2 achieved an IoU-F1 of $0.83$.